-Learners from 1 - Y6 may play outdoors in the garden, or sit quietly in the covered outdoor areas, until 8.30am, when they will make their way to classes.
+Learners from Year 1 - Y6 may play outdoors in the garden, or sit quietly in the covered outdoor areas, until 8.30am, when they will make their way to classes.

-Tuesday - Friday for Year 1-6 the gate is open from 7am and school starts at 7.20am.
+Tuesday - Friday for Year 1-6 the gate is open from 7am and school starts at 7.20.

 iCAN staff are not responsible for children who arrive before the gates are open iCAN School is located on St 9.
-This is a small street which is set behind Sothearos Blvd.There are 2 separate sites on this street: our main iCAN campus and the MP3 site.Our Reception, iCAN Play and Nursery sites are all located on St 21.
+This is a small street which is set behind Sothearos Blvd.

+There are 2 separate sites on this street: our main iCAN campus and the MP3 site.

+iCAN Play Early Years Centre is located on St 21.